- Easy installation, few dependancies. No database daemon, web server, desktop environment or exotic language necessary.

 - The recollrunner krunner module allows integrating Recoll search results into a krunner query.

-- The Ubuntu Unity Recoll Lens lets you access Recoll search from the Unity Dash.
-More info here.
+- The Ubuntu Unity Recoll Lens (or Scope for newer Unity versions) lets you access Recoll search from the Unity Dash.
+More slightly obsolete information here.

-Recoll also has Python and PHP modules which can allow easy integration with web or other applications.
+Recoll also has Python and PHP modules which allow easy integration with WEB or other applications.

 Stemming is a process which transforms inflected words into their most basic form.
 For example, flooring, floors, floored would probably all be transformed to floor by a stemmer for the English language.